Heading Inland to see the Temples and Tombs in Egypt

 We finally reached the city of Luxor.
 Luxor is part of Ancient Thebes, which was called “The Hundred-Gated City” by Homer.
 It was renamed Luxor (or “City of Palaces”) by the Arabs for the beautiful palaces and huge edifices they found.

 We got our first view of the Nile River.
 The Nile no longer has crocodiles (held behind the High Dam) or hippos.
 But if you visit the lake by the dam you will find the highest crocodile population (up to 12′ long).
 Not on this trip!
 We could see the tour boats lined up on the Nile.
-Yet one more sign of the vast drop in tourists to Egypt.
+I believe many Egypt Tours offered Nile cruises.
+I wished I’d taken up a tour offer for Egypt…perhaps that way we could’ve seen all the best attractions instead of us just guessing the best places to visit.

 During our two day visit we would visit the temples and tombs in Egypt.
 The Nile River runs through Luxor cutting the city into the east and west banks.
 The Karnak and Luxor temples are on the east bank of the Nile in the “City of the Living” where they can greet the live-giving sunrise.
 The sunset on the west bank casts shadows on the tombs and mortuary temples of the pharaohs.